-NVE microcanonical isolated NVT canonical system in temperature bath NPT isothermal-isobaric constant $T$ and pressure $P$ $\mu VT$ grand canonical constant chemical potential and $T$
+NVE microcanonical isolated NVT canonical system in temperature bath NPT isothermal-isobaric constant T and pressure P μVT grand canonical constant chemical potential and T

-We will give the weight functions $\rho$ for the different ensembles in the subsections below, and here only discuss features common to all ensembles, for any
+We will give the weight functions ρ for the different ensembles in the subsections below, and here only discuss features common to all ensembles, for any

-$$ho =

-ho{

-m ens}$$
+$$\rho = \rho{\rm ens}$$

 In MC simulations the desired thermodynamic quantities are determined as ensemble averages, as in statistical mechanics.
-A desired quantity A is obtained as phase space in the correct ensemble.
-It is important to keep in mind that the value of the quantity $\mathcal{A}$ will depend on which ensemble is dealt with.
+A desired quantity A is obtained as not need to simulate any real time dependence of the system, only construct a sequence of states in phase space in the correct ensemble.
+It is important to keep in mind that the value of the quantity \mathcal{A} will depend on which ensemble is dealt with.